Relationship Between Incidence And Prevalence

 For example, a disease with a long duration, such as HIV, will have a higher prevalence than one with a shorter duration, such as the common cold.
 Similarly, a disease that affects older people more severely will have a higher prevalence in a population with an older age distribution.
 In addition, areas with a greater availability of medical care may have a lower prevalence due to a higher rate of diagnosis and treatment.

-ALSO READ: Relationship Between Atoms And Elements
+ALSO READ: Relationship Between Cloud Computing And Big Data

 Understanding how these factors shape the relationship between incidence and prevalence is essential to creating effective public health policies.